tomas-fryza/avr-course/labs/07-i2c/README.md

 ## Part 2: I2C bus

 I2C (Inter-Integrated Circuit) is a serial protocol for two-wire interface to connect low-speed devices like microcontrollers, EEPROMs, A/D and D/A converters, I/O interfaces and other similar peripherals in embedded systems.
 It was invented by Philips and now it is used by almost all major IC manufacturers.
-Each slave device has a unique address [[2]](https://i2c.info/).

 I2C uses only two wires: SCL (serial clock) and SDA (serial data).
 Both need to be pulled up with a resistor to +Vdd.
 There are also I2C level shifters which can be used to connect to two I2C buses with different voltages.
+On I2C bus, there is always one Master and one or several Slave devices.
+Each Slave device has a unique address [[2]](https://i2c.info/).

 ![I2C bus](images/i2c-bus.png)